 What Are Your ‘Bad Clients’ COSTING You?

-Running a successful business doesn’t just rely on your ability to win new work and new clients; it relies on dropping bad clients too.
+Running a successful business doesn’t just rely on your ability to win new work and clients.
+It relies on dropping bad clients too.

 Letting go of work may sound counter intuitive, but it is so often a fundamental key to a business’ success.